 Each of our independent non-executive Directors has entered into a letter of appointment with the Company.
 The terms and conditions of each of such letters of appointment are similar in all material respects.
-Each of our independent non-executive Directors is appointed with an initial term of three years commencing from 31 May 2016 (the "Listing Date") subject to termination in certain circumstances as stipulated in relevant letters of appointment.
+Each of our independent non-executive Directors is appointed with an initial term of three years subject to termination in certain circumstances as stipulated in relevant letters of appointment.